 Today we must receive Him.
 We must spend time with God and allow Jesus to come into our hearts.
 The Bible says when we do that, He is the one that gives us the power to become the son of God.

 Have you received Jesus into your heart today?
-Have you allowed the scriptures to be put into your heart and mind.
-And most of all, do we believe?
-If we do, God does the rest.
-It is His power working through the Word of God which transforms us from being children of the wicked one to become children of God.
+Have you allowed the scriptures to be put into your heart and mind?
+Have you asked for His Spirit to live in you and dwell in you?
+It is His power working through the Word of God and His Spirit which transforms us from being children of the wicked one to become children of God.